srvnt0fGOD/PS4-PS5-Offline-RemotePlay-Guide/README.md

 ...
 782rkHhWNBI=
 ```
-#### 2. Convert Decimal (19-digit) to Haxadecimal (16-digit) from Python or Decimal to Hex converter
+#### 2. Convert Decimal (19-digit) to Hexadecimal (16-digit) from Python or Decimal to Hex converter

-  - This is for activating your PS4/PS5 with Apolo or OffAct retreived from [PSN ID Grabber](https://psn.flipscreen.games) with your official PSN account
+  - This is for activating your PS4/PS5 with Apolo or OffAct retrieved from [PSN ID Grabber](https://psn.flipscreen.games) with your official PSN account
   - Use this [Decimal to Hex Converter](https://www.rapidtables.com/convert/number/hex-to-decimal.html) OR Python:

 ```python